Updated April 2026

 WEIGHT: 20%

-Not the marketing face value.
-The actual cents per mile on real award bookings.
-Delta SkyMiles can be worth 0.9 or 2.0 cents on the same route depending on the day.
-We scored the realistic average.
+Not the headline face value.
+The actual cents per point on real bookings at realistic redemption rates.
+Delta SkyMiles swing between 0.9 and 2.0 cents on the same route depending on the day.
+We score the realistic average, not the theoretical ceiling that appears in viral travel hacking posts.

 Annual Fee Justification